-Credit card interest rates will be higher than other types of Investment property loans or bank loan.
-The average credit card rate is currently just under 17% for accounts that assessed interest, according to the Federal Reserve.
+Credit card interest rates will be higher than other types of Investment property loans or bank loans.
 Your credit scores could also suffer if your credit reports show a high balance-to-limit ratio on your personal credit card account(s).

 Self-Directed IRA: IRAs can offer you tax advantages as long as you follow IRS rules.

 To use this method, start by opening an IRA with a custodian that services self-directed accounts.
 Alternatively, you can open a checkbook IRA account and manage the investment, record-keeping, and IRS reporting requirements yourself.
 Either way, you need to learn the rules and understand the risks if you plan to use this approach to invest in real estate.

 401(k): A 401(k) can also be a tax-friendly way to save for retirement.
 Often, you can’t invest in real estate directly from your 401(k) account.
 You can, however, roll over your 401(k)—tax-free—into a self-directed IRA account.
 After the rollover, you can use the funds to invest in real estate, including commercial real estate.